projectara/greybus-spec/source/special/bootrom.rst

 Greybus Bootrom Ready to Boot Response
 """"""""""""""""""""""""""""""""""""""

-If the AP permits the module to boot in its current status, the Greybus Bootrom Ready to Boot response message shall have no payload.
-In the case that the AP forbids the module from booting, it shall signal an error in the status byte of the response message's header.
+The Greybus Bootrom Ready to Boot Response has no payload.

+In the case that the AP forbids the Interface from booting, it shall signal an error in the status byte of the Response Message's header.
+Otherwise, the status byte shall equal GB_OP_SUCCESS, indicating permission to boot.